ericlenio/escreen/README.md

 those ssh sites, then this script presents a solution to avoid those types of headaches.

-There is also a handy copy/paste interface for vim (copies to your system clipboard), a bash function to copy files or stdin to your system clipboard, the ability to easily upload files to a remote ssh session (yes sftp can be used, but with escreen you can do it right in the middle of your ssh
+There is also a handy copy/paste interface for terminal-based vim (copies to your system clipboard), a bash function to copy files or stdin to your system clipboard, the ability to easily upload files to a remote ssh session (yes sftp can be used, but with escreen you can do it right in the middle of your ssh